 Next winter, Orchid Classics will release Fullana’s new recording, which includes Max Richter’s “Four Seasons Recomposed” with the City of Birmingham Symphony Orchestra under Carlos Izcaray.
 Looking ahead, his ongoing collaboration with Argentinian bandoneonist JP Jofre will culminate in 2018 with the premiere of Jofre’s Double Concerto for bandoneon and violin, a work commissioned by the Balearic Islands Symphony, San Antonio Chamber Orchestra and NYC’s Metropolis Ensemble to honor Bernstein’s Centennial.

 The First Prize winner of the 2015 Munetsugu International Violin Competition in Japan, Francisco was also awarded all four special prizes, including the Audience and Orchestra awards.
-He was also awarded First Prize at the 2014 “Johannes Brahms” and Julio Cardona International Violin Competitions, and the Pablo de Sarasate National Violin Competition.
+He was also awarded First Prize at the 2014 “Johannes Brahms” and Julio Cardona International Violin Competitions, the Pablo de Sarasate National Violin Competition , as well the Maria Paula Alonso Award.

 An accomplished chamber musician, Francisco was recently invited to join the roster of the prestigious Lincoln Center's Chamber Music Society Two starting in 2018.
 He has been part of Marlboro Music and "Musicians from Marlboro" tours and has performed in the Da Camera Society, Music@Menlo, Perlman Music Program, Yellow Barn, Concordia and Jupiter Chamber Players, alongside members of the Guarneri, Juilliard, Takacs and Cleveland Quartets.
 He has also performed with renowned artists Viviane Hagner, Nobuko Imai, Charles Neidich and Mitsuko Uchida and others.
 Fullana is the co-founder of COSA’s Chamber Music Institute in San Antonio and since 2016, the Principal Violinist of the Saint Paul Chamber Orchestra.